Introduction:- Everest Short Trek with a Helicopter tour of everest 2024/2025

-The third day of the tour includes a flight to Syangboche, where you will have the chance to visit the famous Everest Panorama Hotel and the Everest View Hotel and enjoy a delicious lunch with a view of Mount Everest, Lhotse, Nuptse, Ama Dablam, peak 38, Hilary Peak, Thamserku, and Kongde.
+The Third Day of the tour includes a hike to Syangboche, where you will have the chance to visit the famous Everest Panorama Hotel and the Everest View Hotel and enjoy a delicious lunch with a view of Mount Everest, Lhotse, Nuptse, Ama Dablam, peak 38, Hilary Peak, Thamserku, and Kongde.
 After lunch and spending some time there, we will go back to the Sagarmatha National Museum.

 This helicopter tour and a short trek package for Everest is perfect for those who want to experience the beauty of the Himalayas and the thrill of flying close to Mount Everest, without any physical effort.

-The Everest Base Camp Helicopter Tour with Landing Flight is unique and special because it offers a once-in-a-lifetime opportunity to see Mount Everest up close and personal.
+Everest Base Camp short trek and helicopter tour with Landing at Kalapatthar is unique and special because it offers a once-in-a-lifetime opportunity to see Mount Everest up close and personal.
 The tour typically includes a flight from Kathmandu to the base camp of the mountain, with a landing at an altitude of 5,364 meters (17,598 feet).
-The flight provides breathtaking aerial views of the Himalayas, including a close-up of the world's highest peak, Mount Everest.
+The helicopter ride provides breathtaking aerial views of the Himalayas, including a close-up of the world's highest peak, Mount Everest.
 Additionally, the landing at the base camp allows for a brief exploration of the area, providing a chance to feel the unique atmosphere of the base camp and to see the preparations for climbing expeditions.
 A tour is also a good option for those who might not have much time, resources, or physical ability to trek to the base camp on foot.

 The aerial views of the mountain peaks become increasingly visible as you fly beyond the peaks.
 The harmony of the various terrains will attract you as you take to the skies and fly over the Khumbu vistas.
 The green Trans Himalayan woods look to have been painted onto glaciated summits by nature.
 It is a remarkable occasion that will stay with you for the rest of your life.